-Any student with more than seven incomplete assignments (grades under 50%) and with a failing test average may be instructor dropped from the course with a grade of F.
+Any student with more than seven incomplete assignments (grades under 50%) and with a test average under 70% may be instructor dropped from the course with a grade of F.

 Computer Requirements

 This class requires you to have access to a computer (with Internet access) to complete your homework assignments.
 It is your responsibility to have (or have access to) a working computer to complete homework for this class.